 While there is a wide range of acceptable pay scales for each freelance industry, most of us aim for the top.
 When you can work less and earn more, it’s often a sign that you’ve achieved something when clients are coming to you, and you don’t scare them away by quoting the highest of fees.
 Each industry will have what is considered a top-tier pay.
-Read on to see what we have determined to be the most in-demand freelance jobs, along with the earnings opportunities associated with each.
+Read on to see what we have determined to be the most in-demand independent contractor jobs, along with the earnings opportunities associated with each.

 Common apps using iOS, for example, may allow you to start out earning $150 or more with room to grow when you've mastered most applications.
 (Swift, the language used to make the popular Apple watches work, has been increasing in demand.)
 For someone with significant demand in highly-sought after languages, earning $400 or more per hour isn't uncommon.
 The annual salary for the best professionals can total $85,000 or more.